Jonathan-Frey/litter_box/README.md

 ## The Code

-The source code is seperated into several files.
+The source code is separated into several files.

 `boot.py` executes when the system powers on and connects to the wifi as well as instantiating an instance of the the MQTT client that connects to the MQTT broker.
 The functionality for this is provided by the `wifiConnection.py` and `mqtt.py` files.

 The `main.py` file executes next, and is, as the name hints at, the main file for the application.
-For each sensor/actuator, a seperate file has been created which contains a class encapsulating the core funtionalities for each sensor/actuator.
+For each sensor/actuator, a separate file has been created which contains a class encapsulating the core funtionalities for each sensor/actuator.
 In order for the main file to be able to read and reset the values getters and setters are created.

 ```python
 class MotionSensor: